Ramallah: Palestinian Authority control

-On November 11, 2004 Arafat died at the Percy training hospital of the Armies near Paris.
+On November 11, 2004, Arafat died at the Percy training hospital of the Armies near Paris.
 He was buried in the courtyard of the Mukataa on November 12, 2004.
 The site still serves as the Ramallah headquarters of the Palestinian Authority, as well the official West Bank office of Mahmoud Abbas.
 Throughout 2005, while the Disengagement Plan was underway, some US government officials suggested to the Palestinian leadership to move the provisional capital back to Gaza, where it had been when the Palestinian Authority was first established in 1994.
 President Abbas, however, refrained from doing so, arguing that at this point, it was important to keep the administrative center in the West Bank in order to remind the international community that the West Bank was still awaiting a territorial solution.

-Economic rehabilitation

-In December 2005, local elections were held in Ramallah in which candidates from three different factions competed for the 15-seat municipal council for a four-year term.
+In December 2005, local elections were held in Ramallah in which candidates from three different factions competed for a four-year term on the fifteen-seat municipal council.
 The council elected Janet Mikhail as mayor, the first woman to hold the post.

 Munir Hamdan, a member of Fatah and a Ramallah businessman, discussed the concentration of government offices with a journalist.
 He said, "The president and prime minister have their offices here.
 So do the parliament and all the government ministries", representing a "collusion" between the Palestinian Authority and Israel to turn Ramallah into the political as well as the financial capital of the Palestinians.
 He is particularly worried by the construction of a large new governmental complex by the PA.
 Hatem Abdel Kader, a Jerusalem resident, Fatah legislator and former Minister for Jerusalem Affairs, complained that "If they are building a new government compound here, that means they have no plans to be based in Jerusalem...
 Unfortunately, the Palestinian government of Salam Fayyad has abandoned Jerusalem in favor of Ramallah."
+In November 2011, King Abdullah II of Jordan visited Ramallah for the first time since 2000.